Jaclyn Smith: After Charlie's Angels

-Smith continued to appear in a number of television movies and miniseries during the 1980s and 1990s including George Washington, The Night They Saved Christmas (both 1984), Florence Nightingale (1985), Windmills of the Gods (1988) – another TV film based on a Sidney Sheldon novel – The Bourne Identity (also 1988); adapted from author Robert Ludlum's novel of the same name; Settle the Score (1989), Lies Before Kisses, The Rape of Dr. Willis (both 1991), In the Arms of a Killer (1992), and several TV versions of Danielle Steel novels, including Kaleidoscope (1990) and Family Album (1994).
+Smith continued to appear in a number of television movies and miniseries during the 1980s and 1990s including George Washington (1984); The Night They Saved Christmas (1984); Florence Nightingale (1985); Windmills of the Gods (1988), another TV film based on a Sidney Sheldon novel; The Bourne Identity (1988), adapted from Robert Ludlum's novel of the same name; Settle the Score (1989); Lies Before Kisses (1991); The Rape of Dr. Willis (1991); In the Arms of a Killer (1992); and several TV versions of Danielle Steel novels, including Kaleidoscope (1990) and Family Album (1994).

 In 1985, Smith starred in the feature film Deja Vu, directed by her then-husband Tony Richmond.
-In 1989, she played the title role in Christine Cromwell, a mystery television series based in San Francisco, but which only lasted one season.
+In 1989, she played the title role in Christine Cromwell, a mystery television series based in San Francisco that only lasted one season.
 That same year, she received a star on the Hollywood Walk of Fame.

 From 2002 to 2004, Smith had a recurring role as Vanessa Cavanaugh in the TV series The District.
 She reprised her role as Kelly Garrett for a cameo in the 2003 feature film Charlie's Angels: Full Throttle, the only "angel" from the original series to appear in a film adaptation.
-In August 2006, Smith reunited with her angels co-stars Farrah Fawcett and Kate Jackson at the 58th Primetime Emmy awards in tribute to producer Aaron Spelling who died earlier that year.
+In August 2006, Smith reunited with her angels co-stars Farrah Fawcett and Kate Jackson at the 58th Primetime Emmy awards in tribute to producer Aaron Spelling who had died earlier that year.
 Her appearance there subsequently led Bravo TV's producers to cast Smith as the celebrity host of Bravo's weekly competitive reality series Shear Genius, which began airing in March 2007.
 Smith hosted the show for its first two seasons.

 In March 2010, Smith returned to acting after a five-year absence with a guest role on the NBC television drama Law & Order: Special Victims Unit.
 In March 2012, Smith guest-starred on CSI: Crime Scene Investigation as Olivia Hodges, the mother of David Hodges (played by Wallace Langham).

 In January 2019, Smith was seen promoting the Charlie's Angels television series on the MeTV network.
 She reprised her role as Kelly for a cameo appearance in the 2019 feature film Charlie's Angels, Smith's second cameo in the film franchise.